Ashen-Vaults/ashen-vaults.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi, I'm Alex.
+Hi, I'm Alex.
 I graduated from Drexel University in June 2016 with a bachelors in Computer Science with concentrations in Artifical Intelligence for Games and HCI.
 I'm primarily a Unity Developer (C#) who likes to get away with functional programming whenever I get a chance.

-<a href="/project/2016/05/23/mirrors-of-grimaldi/">Some of the games I've worked on have even won awards!</a></p>
+<a href="/project/2016/05/23/mirrors-of-grimaldi/">Some of the games I've worked on have even won awards!</a>

-<p>Along with game programming, I am interested in data science, and more specifically bioinformatics.
-I'm still relatively new to the field, but am currently taking some courses on Machine Learning, Genomic Data Science, and recently just finished a course on Statistics, so expect blog posts and projects in the very near future.</p>
+Along with game programming, I am interested in data science, and more specifically bioinformatics.
+I'm still relatively new to the field, but am currently taking some courses on Machine Learning, Genomic Data Science, and recently just finished a course on Statistics, so expect blog posts and projects in the very near future.

 ***